linuxrrze/dockerized-zotero/README.md

 # Dockerized-Zotero

 This repository allows you to run the Zotero data server locally using docker containers, and easily build the Zotero client application.
-It is inspired by [ZotPrime](https://github.com/FiligranHQ/zotprime).

 Before use, make sure you have Docker installed.
 For instructions on how to install Docker Desktop, see: [Install Docker Engine](https://docs.docker.com/engine/install).